 So if you’re a networker and willing to help grow a Chinese company’s reach and growth in your home market – send some cold emails to some Chinese companies.
 Or better yet, come to China and meet them at various trade shows and industry events.
 Be a good salesperson and make your pitch compelling and impossible to say no to.

 You could also structure the deal where you are a joint venture partner in their overseas expansion in your target country.
-This may take time to negotiate overtime, but I have heard quite a few Chinese business owners who are open to this kind of business structure.
+This may take time to negotiate, but I have heard quite a few Chinese business owners who are open to this kind of business structure.

 Programmer, in English!

 So in China, the demand has far outgrown the supply.
-As the Chinese government pushes the economy forward towards startups and innovation, the demand for technical demand is going sky high.
+As the Chinese government pushes the economy forward towards startups and innovation, technical demand is also going sky high.